>

 Acuity Scheduling Best for service businesses with pay-at-booking

-Acuity Scheduling, now owned by Squarespace, is built around the idea that a booking and a transaction are the same event.
+Acuity Scheduling, acquired by Squarespace for approximately $200 million in 2019 (Squarespace, 2019), is built around the idea that a booking and a transaction are the same event.
 When a client books a haircut, a training session, or a coaching call, they pay a deposit, complete an intake form, and get preparation instructions — all in one flow.
 Not steps that happen afterward.
 Part of the booking itself.

 Acuity's pricing is structured by the number of calendars (staff members or locations) rather than per-user seat fees.
 The Emerging plan at $20 per month supports one calendar and is suitable for solo practitioners.
 Growing at $34 per month supports up to six calendars.
 Powerhouse at $61 per month supports up to 36 calendars.
 There is no free plan, only a free trial.